fusionlanguage/fut/ci.md

 incrementations and decrementations (`x++ ++x x-- --x`), negation (`-`), bitwise complement (`~`) and comparisons (`== != < <= > >=`).

-Incrementations and decrementations cannot be conditional in an expression, that is, they cannot be used on the right side of `&&`, `||` or the ternary operato.
+Incrementations and decrementations cannot be conditional in an expression.
+That is, they cannot be used on the right side of `&&`, `||` or the ternary operator.
 This is because such expressions don't easily translate to Python, which lacks incrementation and decrementation operators.

 ### Floating-point numbers